mabdullahgithub/taysan/USER_MODULE_DOCUMENTATION.md

 - Optimized database queries with proper relationships
 - Lazy loading for large datasets

-This user module provides a complete foundation for user management in the Taysan e-commerce system, with room for future enhancements such as email verification, social login, and advanced user analytics.
+This user module provides a complete foundation for user management in the Glowzel e-commerce system, with room for future enhancements such as email verification, social login, and advanced user analytics.